The Number of the Beast (song)

 "The Number of the Beast" is a song by the English heavy metal band Iron Maiden.
 It is Iron Maiden's seventh single release, and the second single from their 1982 studio album of the same name.
 It was reissued in 2005 and also prior to that in 1990 in The First Ten Years box set on CD and 12" vinyl, in which it was combined with the previous single, "Run to the Hills".

-Upon release in 1982, the song caused controversy in the United States where its religious subject matter caused outrage amongst religious groups.
-In spite of this, it remains one of the band's more popular songs, reaching No. 18 in the UK singles charts on its original release, and No. 3 on two successive occasions in 1990 and 2005.
+Upon release in 1982, the song caused controversy in the United States where its subject matter caused outrage amongst religious groups.
+In spite of this, it remains one of the band's more popular songs, reaching No. 18 in the UK Singles Chart on its original release, and No. 3 on two successive occasions in 1990 and 2005.
 It has been performed on almost all of their concert tours.
 Additionally, the song has been covered numerous times and has appeared in several video games and films.

 Writing and recording

-According to the song's writer, bassist and band-founder Steve Harris, it was inspired by a nightmare he had after watching the film Damien: Omen II, in addition to the poem Tam o' Shanter by Robert Burns.
+According to the song's writer, bassist and band-founder Steve Harris, it was inspired by a nightmare he had after watching the film Damien: Omen II late at night, in addition to the poem "Tam o' Shanter" by Robert Burns.

 The song opens with a spoken word passage, read by English actor Barry Clayton, which quotes Revelation 12:12 and Revelation 13:18.
 According to lead vocalist, Bruce Dickinson, the band originally asked Vincent Price to read the intro, but decided to hire Clayton after Price refused to do it for anything less than £25,000.

 The track is known for its very long, high-pitched and guttural wail at the end of the intro, which AllMusic describes as "the most blood-curdling Dickinson scream on record".
 In the Classic Albums documentary based on The Number of the Beast album, Dickinson states that it came about through frustration with producer Martin Birch, who forced him to sing the introduction repeatedly for hours on end.

+The promotional video was filmed in March 1982 in Newcastle City Hall and directed by David Mallet.
+The video added footages from notable horror and thriller films such as Nosferatu, Mothra vs. Godzilla, The Crimson Ghost, and How to Make a Monster.
+Near the end of the music video, a giant Eddie appeared on-stage for the first time.